adituv/adituv-tech/_posts/2017-04-06-getting-started-with-gh3-modding-ghtcp.md

 ---
 layout: post
-title: Getting Started with GH3 Modding: GHTCP
+title: 'Getting Started with GH3 Modding, Part 1'
 description: A complete-basics tutorial on GHTCP's Texture Explorer
 modified: 2017-04-07
-categories: [guitarhero, modding, tutorials]
+categories: [tutorials]
-tags: [guitarhero, tutorials, ghtcp, modding]
+tags: [guitarhero, tutorials, ghtcp, modding, textures]
 image:
     feature: modding-feature.jpg
 ---

-This tutorial is
-for some simple game tweaks, including texture replacement.
-If you are already comfortable with these things, you may want to skip this tutorial.
+This tutorial covers using Texture Explorer within GHTCP to make texture replacements, and the details of the FX Speed Boost option.
+It is intended as a guide for beginners to modding; if you are already familiar with Texture Explorer, you may want to skip this tutorial.

 <!--more-->